99 BONHAM: Hong Kong

 - All the expected amenities (Nespresso, refrigerator, laundry service, luxury toiletries)

 - 24/7 gym

 - No room service*

 - All beds are queen size- no king size available

 - Only certain rooms have bathtubs, but they can be requested at booking

 *There is a restaurant attached to the hotel.
-A complimentary bar drink and daily English breakfast is included with the room, and the restaurant can be accessed via the hotel lobby.
+A complimentary bar drink and daily English breakfast are included with the room, and the restaurant can be accessed via the hotel lobby.
 Asian fusion is served for lunch, happy hour, and dinner.